philippgie/pcie_datalink_layer/README.md

   - Flow Control
 - Designed for integration with open-source FPGA toolchains.
 - Provides an educational example of PCIe design for teaching and research.
-- Lightweight FPGA resource utilization (validated on Xilinx ZCU102).
+- Lightweight FPGA resource utilization (validated on Xilinx KC705 and AC701).

 ---